primus/fortress-maximus/README.md

 ## Debug

 In addition to the `invalid` event, we also log the error with the `diagnostics` module.
-These debug messages can seen by setting the environment variable `DEBUG`:
+These debug messages can be seen by setting the environment variable `DEBUG`:

 ```
 DEBUG=primus:fortress node <your app.js>